MirrorChu/SUSTech-Project-Helper/README.md

 # SUSTech-Project-Helper

+**For those who are concerned with CS309 OOAD in SUSTech, the branch for presentation in Dec 25, 2020 is *pre_version*.
+Please refer to the correct branch for source code.
+Or, you may download our release for the source code.**

 This branch is for frontend and backend development.
 Frontend barnch is merged into main branch.

 This branch is actively developed.